 3 Active – A tour which includes longer walks (3-5 city blocks).
 Shorter walks could be on uneven surfaces.
 Days could be longer (including longer travel days with layovers).
 Some of the trip could be at high altitudes.

 This would be the level for most of our longer distance domestic and Canadian tours, the minimum level for an overseas international tour.
 Tours which mention the ability to walk 3-5 city blocks in a timely fashion a couple of times a day fit into this category, as would most of our national park tours.
 You could find a flight of stairs without handrails.
 A tour with a seaplane or jeep ride, and the ability to climb into the plane/jeep would be found in this category.
 Longer rail tours fit in this category.

-E Energetic – A tour with an accent on opportunities for walking and other physical activities.
+4 Energetic – A tour with an accent on opportunities for walking and other physical activities.
 Many overseas tours would fit in this category.
 Long plane flights, perhaps standing or walking longer distances.
-You might have to climb into a zodiac boat if you are with Ramona.
 If you need wheelchair assistance at the airport or other places, you should not consider a tour on this level.

 5 Challenging – Tours like these are designed with daily physical activities like hiking and other vigorous activities and can be great travel experiences, but they are not typical of Sports Leisure Vacations trips.